fluid-design-io/cisco-ssh-multi-console-viewer/README.md

 ## Features

-- Allows send same commands to multiple Cisco devices
+- Allows send same commands to multiple Cisco devices.
-- Code templates to help you get actions you want right away
+- Code templates to help you get actions you want right away.
 - Code highlights: if a user input is needed, part of the code will highlight indicate user input with descriptions to better help user understand the purpose of the field.
+- Multiprocess support, now the app can handle up to 4 devices at the same time.
-- Generates beautiful results with table
+- Generates beautiful results with table.
+- Save outputs as txt, json, or csv format.
-- Easy to copy and past results
+- Easy to copy and past results.
-- Restore code upon refreshing the browser
+- Restore code upon refreshing the browser.
-- Elegant UI & dark mode & mobile responsive
+- Elegant UI & dark mode & mobile responsive.

 ## Demo Video